Code-Institute-Submissions/bw-ci-milestone2/README.md

 The first look after loading a site shows simple navigation bar that allows user to jump straight to each section of the webpage.
 Additionally at the centre there is easily visible searchbar that allows user to quickly find any movies/shows he/she would like.
 The remaining space is occupied by a Featured Movie container that displays a random movie on every refresh.
 Movies in this container are from 'Trending' dataset of the TMBD Api used throughout the project.
 Remainder of the site displays 3 columns with Most Popular Movies/Shows and Upcoming Releases.
 The purpose of these is to give a user an idea of what other movie/show other have liked or are looking forward to.
 Each of the listed movies shows a short description, amount of views and average rating/release date.

+Wireframes

 Future Features

 Initially my goal was to add more functionality to the site.
 My plan is to add all those features as a seperate git branch after the project's deadline.
-- On dekstop view clicking 'More Info' inside movie container shows a modal with all possible data taken from the API to give a user quick access to anything he/she might find of interest.
+-[DONE] On dekstop view clicking 'More Info' inside movie container shows a modal with all possible data taken from the API to give a user quick access to anything he/she might find of interest.
 - Inside this modal I will also add the image slideshow of scenes from the movies using the API.
 - On mobile devices this functionality will be replaced with each container having an option to swipe left/right loading more information about the movie/show.
 - Clicking the movie poster image on the desktop view shows full size of a poster.
 - The design I regret being unable to implement the most is pagination inside the 3 columns.
 Currently the site only displays top 5 of each column the goal is to load minimum top 20 movies displayed in blocks of 5 and pagination to show the rest.

 Technologies Used
 - TMDB API
 - HTML 5